 With the RV solar panel kit, you get a 30A PWM Flush Mount Charge Controller that can be tuned to change things as quickly as possible.
 It also has a digital screen so you can play with the setting with ease.

 There’s also a 40ft MC4 Adaptor Kit that has been upgraded to a 10AWG cable to make it safer and easier to expand your setup with minimal voltage drop.

-The only downside, as I mentioned before, is the high price of the RV solar kit.
+The only downside, as I mentioned before, is the high price of the 300 W solar panel kit for RVs.
 It is worth the investment though, as you’ll have a kit for life that is more efficient than most.

 The ALLPOWERS Flexible RV Solar Panel is the first flexible panel in the review.
 The benefit of a flexible panel is that it can be installed on uneven surfaces, so if your RV has a curved roof, this kind of panel will suit you.